 License files are provided to customers when licenses are purchased.
 Customers should copy the license file to a local computer to allow installation of the license to the switch.

 CISCO-LICENSE-MGR-CAPABILITY

-The CISCO-LICENSE-MGR-CAPABILITY provides the implementation details for the CISCO-LICENSE-MGR-MIB, as implemented in the Cisco MDS SAN-OS.
+The CISCO-LICENSE-MGR-CAPABILITY provides the implementation details for the CISCO-LICENSE-MGR-MIB, as implemented in the Cisco MDS NX-OS or SAN-OS.